-Your journey to Chicago takes you through the plains of North Dakota, Minnesota and Wisconsin before you arrive in the Windy City.
+Journey to Chicago through the plains of North Dakota, Minnesota and Wisconsin before you arrive in the Windy City.
 You've two nights to explore this urban gem perched on the edge of Lake Michigan.
 View incredible architecture, stroll around world renowned museums, enjoy the performing arts, a spot of shopping and, of course, the famous Blues Clubs.

-En route to your final stay in New York, sit back and enjoy the views as your rail adventure takes you through Indiana, Ohio and New York State.
+Sit back and enjoy the views as your rail adventure takes you through Indiana, Ohio and finally New York State.

 Upon arrival in the Emerald City, Seattle, make your way to the Warwick Hotel for your two night stay.
 A hop-on, hop-off bus city pass is included for your stay to get the lay of the land.

 When you're ready to stretch your legs, the Warwick hotel is within walking distance of the Seattle Center, the Space Needle, Pacific Science Center and the excellent Chihuly Glass exhibit and gardens.
 You'll also find the famous Pike Place Market, the Seattle waterfront and many restaurants right on your doorstep.